Teen Given Life for Brutal Schoolyard Stabbing

-In a tragic incident that shocked the community, a 15-year-old boy has been sentenced to life in prison for the murder of his classmate.
-Bardia Shojaeifard, previously unnamed due to reporting restrictions, was found guilty of stabbing 15-year-old Alfie Lewis to death last November.
+A 15-year-old boy has been handed a life sentence after the savage murder of his classmate in Leeds last November.
+Bardia Shojaeifard, who was just 14 at the time and previously kept anonymous due to reporting restrictions, was found guilty of fatally stabbing 15-year-old Alfie Lewis.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.